 Consumer vs Professional Film

-There is a difference in supply.
-Consumer film stocks can oftentimes be purchased from big-box stores and pharmacies in anemic quantities.
-Professional quality film needs to be purchased from an online or camera store.
+You should expect a significant difference in business that sell film.
+Consumer films can more often than not still be purchased from pharmacies and big-box stores in limited amounts.
+Professional level film stocks needs to be bought from a online retailer or photography store.

-The film speed is listed as ISO, which can also be thought of as the film’s light sensitivity.
+The ISO shows the film speed, which may also be regarded as the film’s light sensitivity.

-A flash, tripod, and/or fast lens are going to help you with longer shutter speeds.
-The additional equipment might not be needed if you decide to use a higher speed ISO 800 or ISO 400 film.
+A fast lens, flash, and/or tripod can help you with longer shutter speeds.
+The extra accessories may not be needed if you decide to use a faster ISO 800 or ISO 400 film.

-The dial to select film speed is labeled as ISO on the Nikon F3.
-Lots of older cameras will be marked ASA instead of ISO.
-The switch to using ISO from ASA (American Standards Association) happened after the creation of the International Standards Organization (ISO).
+The dial to select film speed is labeled as ASA on the Nikon F3.
+The switch to labeling ISO from ASA (American Standards Association) came after the creation of the International Standards Organization (ISO).

-Latitude is the number of stops a film can be overexposed while maintaining satisfactory images.
-Pro film emulsions have a larger latitude along with a somewhat increased cost.
+Film latitude is the number of stops film can be overexposed while still maintaining satisfactory images.
+Professional films have a larger latitude along with a slightly higher price.

-Negative film has more latitude than transparency film.
-That is one of the reasons why it’s considered challenging to use.
+Transparency film has a smaller amount of latitude than negative film.
+That is a reason why it’s viewed as more challenging to use.

-The range between the darkest and brightest details of a photo is described as dynamic range.
-Sections of a picture that are not in this range will be seen as solid black underexposed shadows or completely white overexposed highlights.
+The difference between the darkest and brightest details of a photograph is referred to as dynamic range.
+Areas of an image that don’t fit within this range will be rendered as totally black underexposed shadows or solid white overexposed highlights.

-When shooting in a wide variety of quickly shifting lighting conditions, film stocks with a bigger dynamic range is better.
+When shooting in a wide variety or quickly changing lighting conditions, films with a bigger dynamic range is better.